-The practice's website/information leaflet provided patients with information about the range of treatments available at the practice.
+The practice's website and information leaflet provided patients with information about the range of treatments available at the practice.

-The dentist/s described to us the methods they used to help patients understand treatment options discussed.
-These included for example photographs, models, videos, X-ray images, visual supports for non-verbal patients and an intra-oral camera The intra-oral cameras enabled photographs to be taken of the tooth being examined or treated and shown to the patient/relative to help them better understand the diagnosis and treatment.
+The dentist's described to us the methods they used to help patients understand treatment options discussed.
+These included for example photographs, models, videos, X-ray images and an intra-oral camera The intra-oral cameras enabled photographs to be taken of the tooth being examined or treated and shown to the patient or relative to help them better understand the diagnosis and treatment.

-Are services responsive to people's needs?

-(for example, to feedback?)
+Are services responsive to people's needs? (for example, to feedback?)